We support a Municipal Water Utility Company to replace San Jose Water Company

 ** 5 STEPS TO OUR EXECUTION STRATEGY

-#1 Forging a broad coalition of cities that get served by SJWC will help.
+#1 Forging a broad coalition of cities.
 See A1 below

 #2 Follow the execution strategy of other success stories See A2 below

 #3 Let us Condemn San Jose Water Company by exercising eminent domain.
-See an existing California use case success of doing exactly that A3 below
+See an existing California use case success - A3 below

 #4 Today, the cities of Palo Alto and Santa Clara have their own municipal water company.
-How about a new municipal utility company servicing neighborhoods that are currently serviced by SJWC, that will NOT be motivated by profit, but interested in serving to the best of it's capabilities. - see A4 below
+How about a new municipal utility company servicing neighborhoods that are currently serviced by SJWC, that will NOT be motivated by profit, but interested in serving the interest of it's residents?
+See A4 below

 Excited about this idea?
-Join this activist group groups.google.com/group/wateroversight
+Join this activist group https://groups.google.com/forum/#!forum/wateroversight

 #A1 We are building a broad coalition engaging councilmembers from cities to converge behind this push back against rampant rate increases and more.
-Currently a councilmember** each from the following cities are on board: Cupertino, Monte Sereno, Milpitas, Sunnyvale and Saratoga .
-NOTE: Being on board does not mean the collective city council or the city have converged to this thought process..
+Meetings are being held and we are converging on ideas and processes.

 #A2 Worldwide, 235 cities in 37 countries— including Paris, Budapest and Buenos Aires — have taken stronger or total control of their water systems in the last five years.
 In the U.S., 58 cities have taken or retaken control of private systems in the period, with the pace accelerating.
 Read this LA Times article http://www.latimes.com/business/la-fi-public-private-properties-20151015-story.html

-#A5 HOW DO WE FINANCE IT?
-With 229,000* metered connections, we anticipate a price tag of $700M - on the high side.
-An investment of $3,000 to $5,000 / family would be needed - financed upfront and spread the cost recovery over 10 years.
-Given that SJWC profited $222M in 7 years, we would have saved at least $350M in the next 10 years that could accelerate payments or credited back to the customers, or even better - rates lowered to ensure a break-even operation (remember - the new municipal utility is NOT driven by profits)
+#A5 With 229,000* metered connections, we anticipate a price tag of $700M - on the high side.
+An investment of $3,000 to $5,000 / family would be needed - financed upfront and spread the cost recovery from families via their monthly bill over 10 years.
+Given that SJWC profited $342M in 10 years, would mean rates lowered to ensure a break-even operation (remember - the new municipal utility is NOT driven by profits)

 We want a municipal utility company.
 See the position of this Water Oversight group by watching this video https://youtu.be/g0OPuznJLig at the CPUC Public hearing on Nov 6th 2017 in San Jose